 - Is relatively expensive for a recreational dive computer

 Final Thoughts on the Best Dive Computer that is Air Integrated

 Each of the best air integrated dive computers reviewed offers reliable performance.
 They also include a diverse range of features.

-Some of the air integrated dive computers listed above are only intended for recreational scuba diving while others provide multiple modes.
+Some of the best air integrated dive computers listed above are only intended for recreational scuba diving while others provide multiple modes.

 A word on other scuba diving calculators that you might expect to find here.
 There’s no question that multi-gas air integrated dive computers from Oceanic, Mares, or other top-tier scuba gear brands are great air integrated dive computers for recreational or technical diving that will work well for you.

 We picked our selection of the best air integrated dive computer based on experiences and reviews.
 This in no way would mean that an outstanding scuba diving computer with air integration like for example the Oceanic VTX or the Oceanic ProPlus X would not deserve to be on this list!

 More budget-conscious choices like the Suunto Vyper Novo don’t offer all the features as newer models like the Suunto D5 but are more affordable wrist computers for recreational divers.
 The same is true for technical dive enthusiasts and ‘data junkies’ that would be better off with a wrist computer like the Eon Steel from Suunto or the Shearwater Perdix.

 Which is the best of the computers with air integration?

 The Shearwater Teric Wristwatch dive computer includes settings for recreational, technical, and free dives.